Le-Caignec/Osiris/README.md

-# DCA Vault
+# Osiris

-DCA Vault is a pooled smart contract that executes Dollar-Cost Averaging (DCA) plans from USDC to the native token via Uniswap v4.
+Osiris is a pooled smart contract executing Dollar-Cost Averaging (DCA) from USDC to the native token via Uniswap v4.
-Users deposit USDC, configure a plan (frequency + amount per period), and an on-chain job called CronReactive, deployed on the Reactive Network, periodically triggers the callback function of the vault deployed on Ethereum.
+Users deposit USDC, configure a plan (frequency + amount per period), and CronReactive (Reactive Network) periodically triggers the vault callback on Ethereum.

-The callback aggregates eligible users, executes a single swap, and distributes the native output pro-rata into internal balances.
-Users can later claim their accumulated native tokens.

 ---